Daniel-car1/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
-(i)  Cleaning the data more precise
-(ii) For Hyperdrive: improving the parameter sampler (iii) Update the clean_data function to obtain pandas datasets and tablular dataset
+i.
+Cleaning the data more precise ii.
+For Hyperdrive: improving the parameter sampler iii.
+Update the clean_data function to obtain pandas datasets and tablular dataset

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**